Claustrophobia: The Fear of Restricted & Confined Spaces

 When the claustrophobe finds his- or herself in a closed space, an unconscious mechanism is triggered and can generate palpitations, tremors, hot flashes or difficulty breathing.
 The subject has the impression of running out of air or suffocating, sometimes to the point of a physical disruption in breathing.

-What makes the difference between unpleasant sensations and pathology is the intensity of the anxiety.
+The intensity of the anxiety makes the difference between unpleasant sensations and pathology.
 Thus, if a person has paroxysmal anxiety connected with the fear of a panic attack in a situation of confinement, he or she must set up counter-measures such as no longer taking the elevator, the train et cetera.

 This is because claustrophobia is much more than a simple apprehension; it can result in very painful experiences,” insists the psychoanalyst and psychotherapist.